Skip to content

 The Scaling Handbook

 I recently listened to Molly Graham on Lenny Rachitsky’s podcast: “The high-growth handbook: Molly Graham’s frameworks for leading through chaos, change and scale”.
-If you don’t know her, she helped leaders at Google, Facebook during the hyper-growth years.
+If you don’t know her, she helped leaders at Google and Facebook during the hyper-growth years.

-As a Head of Engineering, I hear a lot of management advice that sounds nice in theory but falls apart when real deadlines hit.
-Molly’s advice is different.
-I found her insights tracked closely with my own experience, errors and learnings.
-It feels like she has made the mistakes already so we don’t have to.
+As a Head of Engineering, I hear a lot of management advice that sounds nice in theory and falls apart when real deadlines hit.
+Molly’s is different.
+Her frameworks track closely with my own experience, errors and learnings.
+It feels like she made the mistakes already so we don’t have to.

 Table of contents